-Bank of America, JPMorgan, the New York Stock Exchange, Fidelity Investments, and Standard Chartered are testing blockchain technology as a replacement for paper-based and manual transaction processing in such areas as trade finance, foreign exchange, cross-border settlement, and securities settlement.
+These big players are testing blockchain technology as a replacement for paper-based and manual transaction processing in such areas as trade finance, foreign exchange, cross-border settlement, and securities settlement.

 Healthcare is a digital island kingdom.
 Data exchange between professionals does take place, but there are still major areas for improvement.
 Examples are, in general, medication data, data exchange between hospitals, and also exchanges between general practitioners and the care sector.
 The rise of web-based solutions in mental health care creates a challenge there too.
 A collection of organizational, financial, legal, and technical factors underlies it.

+It is expected that global healthcare-market spending on blockchain will hit $5.61 billion by 2025.
 It is tempting to see new technology - such as blockchain in healthcare - as the solution to this “silo” problem in healthcare.
 But technology alone cannot solve this.
 Blockchain can play an important role in a new relationship between a patient and his data, for example, through greater transparency and control over data exchange.
-It is expected that global healthcare-market spending on blockchain will hit $5.61 billion by 2025.

 3. Supply Chain